 4. PBS Kids

-It’s no surprise that the Public Broadcasting Service, the nonprofit organization behind beloved educational television shows like Mister Rogers’ Neighborhood, Sesame Street and The Magic School Bus, is also a leading creator of online educational materials for children.
+It’s no surprise that the Public Broadcasting Service, the nonprofit organization behind beloved educational television shows like Mister Rogers’ Neighborhood, Sesame Street and The Magic School Bus, is also a leading creator of the best free kids learning programs, many of which have entertained and educated children across several generations.
 The task of developing online learning tools for children fits perfectly into PBS’s identity as “America’s largest classroom.”
-The free content on PBS Kids is suitable for preschool and school-aged children and aimed to develop kids’ curiosity, imagination and critical-thinking skills as well as accumulating knowledge.
+Basically an online preschool program, the free online learning for kids content on PBS Kids is suitable for pre-k and school-aged children and aimed to develop kids’ curiosity, imagination and critical-thinking skills as well as accumulating knowledge.
 The types of activities available through PBS Kids are less varied than those that compose more extensive online learning tools like ABCmouse and BrainPOP, consisting mainly of educational videos and games.
 However, the curriculum-based content on PBS Kids takes a more holistic approach to learning, with the goal of aiding in the physical, emotional, cognitive and social aspects of childhood development, which it does through materials that present characters like Arthur, Daniel Tiger, the Cat in the Hat and the Sesame Street puppets as positive role models.
+Parents looking for free online learning for kindergarten with a balanced focus on pre-academics and overall personality development highly recommend PBS Kids, too.
+Plus, they have an easier time explaining the background stories of the characters because they know these characters from their childhood – talk about banishing the generation gap!

 - Children love interacting with their favorite characters from the PBS educational TV programs in games and seeing the familiar faces in learning videos.